 We know of many ways to dispose of unwanted water, but most of these techniques may not be sufficient for water from dewatering systems.
 This is mainly because dewatering systems often extract large quantities of water from the ground that need specific disposal techniques.
 Here are some excellent ways to get rid of water from dewatering systems.

 - Sewage Systems: This system may be the best option, but it is only practical for developed places with a functional and reliable sewage network.
-The sewage system must have an adequate hydraulic capacity to receive the pumped water, and it must be well channeled to direct the water to an existing disposal point.
+The sewage system must have an adequate hydraulic capacity to receive the pumped water.

 - Off-Site Facilities: This method may be the least efficient of the systems listed in this article because it is often only adopted to dispose of smaller water quantities.
 It involves using tankers to transport the dewatered water to an off-site disposal facility.